UX is More Important Than Ever

-Software projects are complex by nature, and not only because of the intricate code they are built upon; designing interactive solutions that meet ambitious business goals and varying user demands, while fitting within a tight budget and timeline, is challenging to say the least.
+Software projects are complex by nature, and not only because of the code they are built upon; designing user experiences that meet ever-increasing customer expectations and ambitious business goals, while fitting within a tight budget and timeline, is challenging to say the least.
 The problem is magnified when working on teams with a wide range of skill sets and different vocabularies.

 We started Axure to discover how to make software projects better.
-While others were coming up with extreme new approaches to shift responsibility in the development process, we believed the right people were doing the right job—they just needed better tools to do it.
+While others were coming up with extreme new approaches to shift responsibility in the development process, we believed that better tools enabling user experience design was the answer.
 We decided to create a simple tool that would allow non-programmers to build interactive prototypes with documentation.

 The product was called RP, for Rapid Prototyping.
 Its features allowed for a different approach to software projects: